 “I want to build something great and do something that is going to have a positive impact on the markets that we’re serving.”Shawn Green, Co-Founder of Greenfly

 Greenfly co-founder Shawn Green was interviewed recently on the Office Hours podcast by Front Office Sports.
 He spoke about his MLB career, going from life as a ballplayer to life starting a burgeoning business, the challenges and lessons of being an entrepreneur and growing Greenfly, what he tells athletes about social media today, and more.

 Check out the full episode here and read some snippets of Shawn’s comments below.
-You can also learn more about how Greenfly helps sports organizations and about Greenfly’s work with Major League Baseball.
+You can also learn more about how Greenfly helps sports organizations manage digital content and about Greenfly’s work with Major League Baseball.

 How being a ballplayer helped prepare him for life as an entrepreneur

 “Baseball is more than any other sport that I know, especially as a hitter, you get knocked down all the time…I think we’re pretty hard-headed; trying to hit a guy throwing 97 miles an hour, throwing other stuff — thinking think you can do that is kind of crazy.
 I think you’ve got to have that mentality to be successful starting a business…If you believe in it and you see the vision and you start to see success in the market, then you dive in all the way.”

 “There are a lot of moments where things are going great, but then you have a moment where it’s ‘Okay, this didn’t work out’ and you kind of take a step back and figure out what you need to do differently.
 Those things in a startup happen every so many months, whether it’s a small thing or a bigger thing.
 That’s where you get better…”